AsukaLmy/Bayes-boosting-KTHDD2421/README.md

 1. **Outliers**:
    - Naive Bayes is sensitive to outliers due to its probabilistic assumptions.
    - Decision Trees are less sensitive to outliers and can adapt to them.
-   - Boosted Decision Trees may handle outliers better than Naive Bayes.
+   - Boosted version may handle outliers better than Naive Bayes.

 2. **Irrelevant Inputs**:
    - Naive Bayes may struggle with irrelevant inputs due to its feature independence assumption.
    - Decision Trees can automatically learn feature relevance.
-   - Boosted Decision Trees can adapt to the relevance of features.
+   - Boosted version can adapt to the relevance of features.

 3. **Predictive Power**:
    - Naive Bayes is simple and may not capture complex relationships well.
    - Decision Trees can model complex relationships but require proper tuning.
-   - Boosted Decision Trees generally have higher predictive power.
+   - Boosted version generally have higher predictive power.

 4. **Mixed Types of Data**:
    - Naive Bayes can handle mixed data types.
    - Decision Trees can handle mixed types but may need special handling for categorical features.
-   - Boosted Decision Trees perform well with mixed data.
+   - Boosted version perform well with mixed data.

 5. **Scalability**:
    - Naive Bayes is highly scalable.
    - Decision Trees can be scalable with proper pruning but may overfit.
-   - Boosted Decision Trees can be computationally expensive, especially for large datasets.
+   - Boosted decision tree can be computationally expensive, especially for large datasets.
+   - boosted bayes depends on the basic bayes classifier it used and the scale of data

 Based on these considerations, your recommendations are sound: